 2. Cheap Wines vs. Expensive Wines

 This is one of the best ways to challenge the price bias.
-Put together a flight of wines of the same style and of a similar age, if possible.
+If possible, put together a flight of wines of the same style and similar age.
 Then do a blind tasting and ask people to choose their favorites.
 How did the cheap wines compare to the expensive ones?

 We love that this challenges the notion that only expensive wines are good.
-The reality is that there are some excellent wines that won’t break the bank.
-Many inexpensive wines have been making headlines in recent years for winning awards, like this $6 Malbec that was sold through Walmart.
+The reality is that some excellent wines won’t break the bank.
+Many inexpensive wines have been making headlines in recent years to win awards, like this $6 Malbec sold through Walmart.

 3. Oaked vs. Unoaked Wines

 Want to learn how oaking a wine changes its flavors and aromas?
-One of the best ways to do this is to directly compare oaked and unoaked wines from the same source.
+One of the best ways is to compare oaked and unoaked wines from the same source directly.
 Choose some Chardonnays from the same region, or even better, the same winery.
-That way you can taste the precise effects of barrel maturation on the final product.
+That way, you can taste the precise effects of barrel maturation on the final product.

 For this tasting, begin with the unoaked Chardonnay.
 Be sure to note all aspects of the wine, from color and texture to aroma and taste.
 Next, try the oaked version.
 You’ll be stunned by the emergence of all the buttery, vanilla flavors.
 They come from aging in oak barrels, not the grapes.

 This wine flight would be an excellent follow-up to the last one, helping you refine your palate and detect the effect of oak aging in red wines.
 These will have less of a contrast, given that most red wines are aged in oak for some length of time.
 This wine flight will help you pick out the effects of this aging over the whole spectrum.